nevanscott/uxui.cat/content/projects/b2b-saas.md

 * Expand your research to at least 3 organizations to try to find as much variety of information and needs as you can.
 * Start broad and once you've found one main workflow that you'd like to focus on, narrow down the range of your interviews as you go.
-* Find multiple stakeholders, such as managers, employees (preferably low-level), outside contractors they work with, to get as many perspectives on this spreadsheet problem as possible.
+* Find multiple stakeholders, such as managers, employees (preferably low-level), outside contractors they work with, to get as many perspectives on their challenges as possible.
 * Look to LinkedIn, Slack, or leverage your existing networks to find potential contacts and interviewees.
 * Run usability tests with real users—try scheduling these in advance.
 * Early in the process try to set up remote screensharing sessions with employees to shadow their desktop workflow and have them demonstrate how they work so you can directly observe their current process, behaviors and pain points.